Skip to content

 • logic - Boolean values (true/false)

-• int - Integer values (currently 64-bit signed)
+• int - Integer values (must fit in 64-bit signed range for persistence)

 • float - Floating-point numbers